Random Diophantine Equations in the Primes: Applications of the geometry of numbers

 \section{Applications of the geometry of numbers}

 The main result of this section will be to establish a mean value estimate that will help us with the minor arcs.
 The proof will be largely the same as that of Lemma 2.5 of \cite{bd2014}, but will in some places be simpler.
 As in section 2 of \cite{bd2014}, we will use facts about sublattices of $\bZ^{n}$.
-Given a sublattice $\Lambda$ of $\bZ^{n}$, we define its rank, its dual $\Lambda^{*}$, its discriminant $d(\Lambda)$ and the quantity $G(\Lambda)$ as in \cite[Section 2.1]{bd2014}.
-We will also use \cite[Lemma 2.1]{bd2014}, which says that $d(\Lambda^{*})=d(\Lambda)/G(\Lambda)$, as well as the following lemma \begin{lemma} If $\Lambda\subset \bZ^{n}$ is a lattice of rank $r$ and $R\gg d(\Lambda)$ then the ball of radius $R$ contains $O(R^{r}/d( \Lambda))$ points of $\Lambda$. \begin{proof} This is \cite[Lemma 1 (v)]{h-b2002}. \end{proof} \end{lemma}
+Given a sublattice $\Lambda$ of $\bZ^{n}$, we define its rank, its dual $\Lambda^{*}$ and the quantity $G(\Lambda)$ as in \cite[Section 2.1]{bd2014}.
+We define $\det \Lambda$ (the determinant of $\Lambda$) to be the volume of the parallelepiped spanned by a basis for $\Lambda$ (in \cite{bd2014}, this is called the discriminant and is denoted $d(\Lambda)$).
+We will also use \cite[Lemma 2.1]{bd2014}, which says that $\det\Lambda^{*}=(\det \Lambda)/G(\Lambda)$, as well as the following lemma. \begin{lemma} If $\Lambda\subset \bZ^{n}$ is a lattice of rank $r$ and $R\gg \det \Lambda$ then the ball of radius $R$ contains $O(R^{r}/\det \Lambda)$ points of $\Lambda$. \begin{proof} This is \cite[Lemma 1 (v)]{h-b2002}. \end{proof} \end{lemma}